yoyongxuan/tp/docs/DeveloperGuide.md

 1. User requests to <u>list students</u>
 2. User requests to record attendance of a specific student in the list, inputting tutorial number
-3. Address Book inverts student's attendance
+3. CadetHQ inverts student's attendance
-4. Address Book displays student's attendance
+4. CadetHQ displays student's attendance

     Use case ends.